stijn-vergauwen/avian_first_person_shooter_test/Project notes.md

 ## Backlog
-- Add player rotation
-- Check if player input can be handled using observers, idk if Bevy sends observer events for this
 - Have character entity hierarchy with root entity, neck / head entity, meshes and colliders as child entities
 - Character camera at eye position, moving forward when looking down (looking down in front of you) and backwards when up
 - Add picking up of objects when looking at them